MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/availability-groups/troubleshooting-intermittent-connection-timeouts-availability-groups.md

 ### Investigate SQL Server application ability to service replica connection

-One of the most common reasons an availability replica cannot service the partner replica connection is a non-yielding scheduler.
-For more information on what a non-yielding scheduler is see [Troubleshooting SQL Server Scheduling and Yielding](https://techcommunity.microsoft.com/t5/sql-server-support-blog/troubleshooting-sql-server-scheduling-and-yielding/ba-p/319148).
+One of the most common reasons an availability replica can't service the partner replica connection is a non-yielding scheduler.
+For more information on what a non-yielding scheduler is, see [Troubleshooting SQL Server Scheduling and Yielding](https://techcommunity.microsoft.com/t5/sql-server-support-blog/troubleshooting-sql-server-scheduling-and-yielding/ba-p/319148).

 SQL Server will track non-yielding scheduler events as short as 5 to 10 seconds.
 It will begin tracking these shorter non-yielding events and will report them in the `TrackingNonYieldingScheduler` data point in the `sp_server_diagnostics query_processing` component output.